Digital Asset Management (DAM) platforms are widely used to organize and manage digital content.

 The Missing Layer: Discovery

-Digital Asset Search Engines (DASE) are designed to solve the discovery problem.
+Digital Asset Search Platforms (DASP) are designed to solve the discovery problem, they are built on a DASE, Digital Asset Search Engine.

-Using AI, DASE platforms analyze the content of images and videos directly—identifying objects, scenes, and actions automatically.
+Using AI, DASPs analyze the content of images and videos directly—identifying objects, scenes, and actions automatically.

 This enables natural language search such as: